Luxlorys/topReddit/README.md

 So, i figured out how receive data from reddit, i haven't thoutght about UI yet (screen rotation, how to save images etc.), but now i have to understand wich view element should i use to dislpay model

 It's finally working, but not all data are matching
+UPD: i tested request in postman, all title matched